 - Dr. Kevin E. Lawson: Professor, Educational Foundations, Research

-What are the major components of the Ed.D. program?
+What are the major components of the Ph.D. and Ed.D. programs?

-- Course work: 45 semester units, consisting of 21 units of required courses and candidacy exam and 24 units of electives.
+- Course work - Ed.D.: 45 semester units, consisting of 21 units of required courses and candidacy exam and 24 units of electives.

 - Candidacy Exam: A three-unit capstone course taken in the final semester of coursework.

 - Dissertation: Completion and defense of a dissertation proposal and the dissertation.
-This has different requirements from the Ph.D. dissertation.
+The requirements for this differ between the Ph.D. and Ed.D. programs.

 When are classes held, and what are they like?